Seeed-Studio/Seeed_GFX/README.md

   - ED103TC2-based displays
   - T133A01-based displays
   - JD79667_based displays
-> Note: When using a large-sized screen, please make sure to enable the PSRAM option in time.
+> Note: When using a large-sized screen(larger than or equal to 10.3inch), please make sure to enable the PSRAM option in time.
 Otherwise, you will receive a prompt indicating a memory error!
 ## E-Paper Implementation

 The library includes a comprehensive implementation for E-Paper displays, providing: